TotalTechGeek/nspdh/readme.md

 ## Bottom-Up Discrete Log Parameter Generation.

-Because the terminology doesn't seem to exist, since we've placed our attention entirely on the modulus, I will propose some to make this description simpler.
+Because the terminology doesn't seem to exist, I will propose some to make this description simpler.

-I will be calling the largest factor of the modulus prime-1 the "Pohlig-Hellman prime", its size the "Pohlig-Hellman strength", and the modulus size "modulus strength".
+I will be calling the largest prime factor of the modulus prime - 1 the "Pohlig-Hellman prime", its log size the "Pohlig-Hellman strength", and the modulus log size "modulus strength".

-My method is this:
+The method is this:
 - Generate a Pohlig-Hellman Prime at the requested strength.
 - Find a corresponding prime modulus within a bounded range.

 The prime modulus will exist in the form 2np + 1, where n is a random integer within a bounded range.
-Why bound this range?
-To make it simple and fast to verify!
+This range is bounded to make the parameters easy to verify against backdoors.
 This is called a "nearly safe prime", but no less secure than a "safe prime".

 n by default is 4096, but 65536 is still acceptable (it's actually easy to verify all n values up to 2^32, but I don't recommend going above 2^24).

-Primes within this form are far less sparse (because all primes greater than 3 exist in this form), and are far easier to find.
-While this creates a Discrete Log Group with a greater gap between the Pohlig-Hellman Prime and the Modulus Prime, that will have **zero** known effect on its cryptographic strength.
-No known Discrete Log Algorithm depends on the gap between the primes.
+Primes within this form are far less sparse (technically all primes greater than 3 exist in this form), and are far easier to find.
+While this creates a Discrete Log Group with a slightly greater gap between the Pohlig-Hellman Prime and the Modulus Prime, that will have **zero** effect on its cryptographic strength.
+No known algorithm can exploit the gap between the primes (otherwise DSA would be broken).

-As an example, a cyclic group with a 2048 Bit Pohlig-Hellman Strength might have a 2056 Bit Modulus Strength, both of which are technically better than the previous 2047/2048 combination.
+As an example, a cyclic group with a 2048 Bit Pohlig-Hellman Strength might have a 2056 Bit Modulus Strength.
+(2048, 2056) is provably better than the (2047, 2048) combination.

-And also!
-In the time it used to take to generate 2048 bit parameters, you can have far more secure 5120 bit parameters.
+In the time it used to take to generate 2048 bit parameters, you could generate far more secure 5120 bit parameters.

 #### But...
 I don't like the gap.